eve-spyglass/spyglass/README.md

 **Provi I is misbehaving and I dont know why - how can I easily help diagnose problems with Provi I**

-Provi I writes its own set of logs to the \Documents\EVE\provii\provii directory.
+Provi I writes its own set of logs to the \Documents\EVE\provii\logs directory.
 A new log is created as the old one fills up to its maximum size setting.
 Each entry inside the log file is time-stamped.
 These logs are emitted in real-time so you can watch the changes to the file as you use the app.

 **I love Provi I - how can I help?**